 I thought it apt to take a look at some common anti-libertarian positions.
 Sticking to first principles, I address the fallacy that ‘limited’ or ‘no’ coercive government would fail to regulate society.

 “The Taxes that we pay as citizens, pay for the programs that the government supports like welfare, ect.
 If government didn’t exist, poor people would go hungry and starve.
 Therefore, taxes are justified by their ends.” ~ Statey McStatenstein

 Just nationalistic fanfare.
 Based on what metrics?
 Based on what standard is America the best nation in the world and in what categories?
-There are so many other sovereign states in the world with various economies, social systems, laws and so forth.
-The case certainly hasn’t been made to me.
-If you’re conflating “the best” with “the easiest for a citizen to get by in” then you might have an argument.
-For me, “best” includes morality.
+There are so many other sovereign states in the world with various economies, social systems, laws and so forth, many which can rival that of the US.
+The case certainly hasn’t been made as far as I can tell.
+If you’re conflating “the best” with “the easiest for a citizen to get by in,” then you might have an argument.
+For me, “best” includes ascribing to a logically-consistent view of morality.
 Theft and killing innocents in other sovereign lands is clearly not examples of “best” behavior.

 Either demand the best from everyone, whether individual or group, or admit that “the best” isn’t even relevant.
 Maybe you’re just a fan of tradition and culture.
 Without consistent and universal moral principles we, as a society, are herded as sheep to the slaughter, never to have a genuine, deep and complete thought of our own.
 How can a person be expected think clearly when the majority of people admired by society encourage confusion and disorder?
 The state = chaos.
 Anarchy = peace.
 That’s the 1984 double-speak already built into our public consciousness.